December 6, 2023

 It’s not that they can’t do the math.
 It’s that they don’t believe they can.

-In last week’s blog, we looked at the Standards for Mathematical Practice and how they show up when students are using Structures of Equality to solve word problems.
-We know for students to engage in the behaviors of proficient mathematicians, mindset is key.
+We previously looked at the Standards for Mathematical Practice and how they come to life when students are using Structures of Equality to solve word problems.
+But mindset underpins all of it.
+If students don’t believe they can make sense of the problem, they won’t engage in the thinking it requires.

 Empowering Students

-One of the reasons I created Structures of Equality is because I was tired of seeing kids internalize their struggles just because they weren’t given the proper tools to succeed.
-I knew there had to be a way to allow all students to access and comprehend word problems.
+I created Structures of Equality because I was tired of watching capable students give up I knew there had to be a way to allow all students to access and comprehend word problems.
 A tool that could help students develop a growth mindset if they didn’t already have one.

 Common Pitfalls

 As a teacher, I look back on some of the mistakes I made.
 I wanted to see my kids succeed, so I gave them tips or tricks to get the “right” answer.
-Then told them how smart they were when they solved a problem correctly.
+Then, meaning well, I told them how smart they were when they solved a problem correctly.
 Many teachers, with the best intentions, unknowingly hinder their students’ growth (like I did) by offering shortcuts and praising intelligence over effort.

 So what can we do?

-If you are a Jo Boaler fan (I am), she talks about growth mindset a lot.
+Jo Boaler talks often about how a growth mindset can be built, but it takes intentional work.
 The good news is that it’s never too late to develop it.
 But the longer we have a fixed mindset, the harder it is to overcome.
 And it’s particularly pervasive in math.

 Luckily, there are loads of resources available.
 On Jo Boaler’s site, you can explore a plethora of tools to help you get started.
 When it comes to solving word problems, you can engage students in using Structures of Equality to comprehend and successfully tackle word problems.
-To help you get started, there are resources available on my website and more coming in my emails.
+To help you get started, there are resources available on my website to help students think deeply, not guess quickly.

 Conclusion